 If you have a COMT gene mutation, the first question to ask is, do I have a fast COMT gene or a slow COMT gene?
 Foods to avoid with a COMT mutation and foods to eat depend on a fast or slow COMT gene.

-COMT gene mutations symptoms will present differently depending on whether your COMT gene is fast, slow, or balanced.
+COMT gene mutation symptoms will present differently depending on whether your COMT gene is fast, slow, or balanced.

-The function of the COMT gene is to help metabolize estrogen, dopamine, norepinephrine, and epinephrine.
+The function of the COMT enzyme is to help metabolize estrogen, dopamine, norepinephrine, and epinephrine.
 The COMT gene also metabolizes catechins from food and drinks.

 SAMe and magnesium are the co-factors for the COMT gene to function.
 If someone is deficient in magnesium or SAMe, the COMT gene can become slow due to a nutritional co-factor deficiency.